 16. Start a farm on Stardew Valley.

-Basically it’s a simulation game where you inherent your grandfather’s farm in Pelican Town.
+Basically it’s a simulation game where you inherit your grandfather’s farm in Pelican Town.
 You can create your farm, build relationships with the townspeople, mine, craft, forage, and so much more.
 I definitely recommend this game to anyone who wants a calming activity to do after the end of a long day.
 You can play on your PC, Nintendo switch, and other consoles.